-Short debates in the Lords
+Five short debates in the Lords

-- read the Lords Library briefing
+- Read the House of Lords Library briefing.

 Lords Thursday debates

 One Thursday each month, the House of Lords holds four short debates (one hour each) in Grand Committee.
 On Thursday 23 November from 1pm, members debated the following subjects:

 Members considered how the UK’s current agricultural fungicide use will affect long-term food and biological security, in a debate put forward by Baroness Bennett of Manor Castle (Green).

 Members discussed supporting a safe and sustainable future for mopeds, motorcycles and the powered light vehicle industry, in a debate put forward by Baroness Ritchie of Downpatrick (Labour).

 Members debated air travel for disabled passengers, in a topic put forward by Baroness Brinton (Liberal Democrat).